 RGA maintains a dedicated Enterprise Risk Management ("ERM") function that is responsible for analyzing and reporting the Company's risks on an aggregated basis; facilitating monitoring to ensure the Company's risks remain within its appetites and limits; and ensuring, on an ongoing basis, that RGA's ERM objectives are met.
-This includes ensuring proper risk controls are in place; risks are effectively identified, assessed, and managed; and key risks to which the Company is exposed are disclosed to appropriate stakeholders.
-The ERM function plays an important role in fostering the Company's risk management culture and practices.
+This includes ensuring proper risk controls are in place; risks are effectively identified, assessed, and managed; and key risks to which the Company's risk management culture and practices.